 A House divided.
 An alternative history of Pan-Arabism

-In previous works, Yasmina Reggad explored the idea of the ‘essayistic performance’, by choreographing or performing as an alternative or equivalent to essay writing.
+In previous works, Yasmina Reggad explored the idea of the ‘essayistic performance’, employing choreography or performance’s processes as an alternative or equivalent to essay writing.
 With A House divided.
-An alternative history of Pan-Arabism [working title] she questions to which extent a performance or performative gestures could carry the essence of an essay or hold essayistic textures and qualities, while producing new forms of processing and disseminating knowledge.
-On the other hand, she interrogates how an essay – understood as an attempt to demonstrate something – could become performative.
+An alternative history of Pan-Arabism [working title] she questions to which extent a performative work or gestures could carry the essence of an essay or hold essayistic textures and qualities, while producing new forms of processing and disseminating knowledge and archival material.
+On the other hand, she interrogates how an essay – drawing the sketch of a demonstration – could become performative.
 Interested in exploring the position of the researcher, she specifically examines the notions of production of proof and authenticity.
 This enquiry calls on the re-enactment of an essay as an artistic strategy of translation/transformation and researches how to unveil elements intrinsic to the writing process from metatext, footnotes, and fieldwork, to bibliography.

 Supported by: Flemish Government Residencies: workspacebrussels